Support UNC Public Policy

 The Undergraduate Affairs Committee selects a candidate based on evidence of a dedication to education policy that has been sustained over a candidate’s college career and is expected to continue into the future.
 Factors to be considered when deciding the recipient of the Taft Award are:

-For more information about creating scholarships, fellowships, and professorships in the Department, please contact Ishna Hall, Senior Associate Director of Development at the Arts and Sciences Foundation.
+For more information about supporting UNC Public Policy, please contact Ishna Hall, Senior Associate Director of Development at the Arts and Sciences Foundation.